 Naoto Kimura mentioned that "Oh-gee Whiz" would be a good brandname for space toilet.

+Bath and showers are very difficult in free fall.
+The crew will probably be reduced to sponge-baths or maybe a shower while zipped up in a bag.
 People who have gone camping are familiar with how surprisingly difficult it is to keep clean in the absence of running water.
 As do city-folk living in houses near a water main break who have to make do without tap water for a few days.
 You tend to take for granted the luxury of accessing unlimited amounts of water out of the faucet.
 In the space environment, water is strictly limited, and what water there is performs poorly as a cleansing agent in free fall.